-DISCIPLINE FOR FAILURE TO COMPLY WITH DRESS CODE 1st Offense Warning and Change 2nd Offense After school detention and change 3rd Offense Change and assigned Mega-Detention Any offense beyond the 3rd Offense will involve a suspension.
+DISCIPLINE FOR FAILURE TO COMPLY WITH DRESS CODE

+1st Offense Warning

+2nd Offense Change or After School Detention

+3rd Offense Change and assigned Detention

+Potential consequences beyond the 3rd Offense-Mega Detention.

 STUDENT CONDUCT AND DISCIPLINE CODE

 GENERAL STATEMENT

 The Student Conduct and Discipline Code is designed to codify the responsibilities of the students, the parents/guardians, the administration and the employees of the school district in order to maintain and support a thorough and effective system of public education.
 Everyone's compliance and support is needed to create an atmosphere conducive to learning and to protect the rights of our students.
 This Discipline Code is designed to provide a guide which is reasonable in dealing with discipline problems and to establish the parameters for students and staff so that all parties know what is expected.
 The Discipline Code